nagasudhirpulla/taming_python/blog/skills/email.md

 print("execution complete...")
 ```
+The above code can be used for gmail or any mail server like corporate exchange server.

 ### App Passwords feature in Gmail
 If we are using Gmail to send email from python, we can use App Passwords feature to create a separate password exclusively for the script instead of main password without sacrificing two-factor authentication and not enabling less secure apps.